Blue Diamond

 • Fancy Vivid Blue – The most highly prized and valuable shade, with intense saturation and vibrant color

-Some blue diamonds also exhibit secondary hues, such as grayish-blue or greenish-blue, which can influence their value.
-Pure blue diamonds without secondary color are the rarest and most sought after.
+Some also exhibit secondary hues, such as grayish-blue or greenish-blue, which can influence their value.
+Pure blue diamonds without secondary color are the rarest and most sought-after.

 Famous Blue Diamonds

-Among all blue diamonds, some stand out for their history, beauty, and staggering value.
+Among these rare treasures, a few stand out for their rich history, breathtaking beauty, and staggering value.

 The Hope Diamond